mariatnguyen/mariatnguyen.github.io/_posts/2021-1-14-retrieve-all-wordpress-posts-faster.md

 ![6.25 seconds](/images/posts/jan2021/625s.png)

 It makes sense.
 The JSON object is 1.2 MB.
-It's 100 posts of mixed content, including image URLs, blocks of text, and links.
-There's bloat from the little details down to the dimensions of each featured thumbnail.
+It's a large, growing number of posts.
+Each post has mixed content, including image URLs, blocks of text, and links.
+There's bloat from the minute details down to the dimensions of each small, medium, and large featured thumbnail.

-If you dig into the documentation [a little more](https://developer.wordpress.org/rest-api/using-the-rest-api/global-parameters/), you can change the way the API handles its request/response using parameters that cut down the size.
+If you dig into the documentation [a little more](https://developer.wordpress.org/rest-api/using-the-rest-api/global-parameters/), you can change the way the API handles its request/response using parameters that cut down the size of your object.
 For example, you can selectively choose which fields to add using the _fields query parameter.

 However, using the WordPress REST API can still restrict you in some ways.
 Again, you're only allowed 100 posts maximum.
-There's also extra, redundant data within the objects - still a lot of bloat.
+There's also extra, redundant data within the objects — still a lot of bloat.

 I created a PHP file that would loop through all post items, and contain only the basic, surface-level object properties that I needed.
-If I wanted to display just enough to create basic tiles, I'd loop through the id, title, and image.
+If I wanted to display just enough to create basic tiles, I'd loop through the id, title, and single thumbnail image.

 Here is my code to loop through posts:
 <div class="blockcode">